TheRealVSSVSSN/SunnyRP/Example_Frameworks/NoPixelServer/docs.md

 - Added radius constant to blackjack table locator and corrected prop name outputs.
 - Moved animation dictionary cleanup outside the dealer creation loop to prevent missing animation issues.
 - Converted global state to local variables and tightened betting validation on the server.

+## bob74_ipl
+- Migrated to `fxmanifest.lua` with `lua54` and `cerulean` for modern compatibility.
+- Replaced legacy threading and wait calls with `CreateThread` and `Wait`.
+- Corrected prize vehicle freeze logic to use boolean parameters.
+- Converted shared helpers to local functions to reduce global namespace pollution.